 • Results are objective, traceable, reproducible

 The company HS Analysis GmbH works closely with the central laboratory in the Städtisches Klinikum Karlsruhe to obtain blood smears that can be used to develop deep learning models.
-This collaboration makes it possible to develop a deep learning model capable of recognizing and classifying all mature peripheral blood cells.
+This collaboration makes it possible to develop a deep learning model (HyperHaemaNet Model) capable of recognizing and classifying all mature peripheral blood cells.

 The blood smears are prepared by the employees of the central laboratory and picked up by employees of the company HS Analysis.
 After the blood smears arrive at the company headquarters, they are automatically digitized using the HSA software.
 The fully automatic HSA scanner already integrated in the HSA software is used for this.
 The scanner has a slide stage on which the blood smears can be placed.
 The stage was specially developed by HS Analysis to be able to scan blood smears/tissue samples fully automatically.
 The stage is controlled by an algorithm that controls all three axes (X, Y and Z axis).
 Thanks to the developed auto-focus function, the stage can adjust the sharpness of the image at any time.